727800350/note/latex/computer/scheme.md

 and even syntax to Guile, creating a domain-specific language tailored to the task at hand, but based on a robust language design.

-Since the 2.0 release, Guile's architecture supports compiling any language to its core virtual machine bytecode, and Scheme is just one of the supported languages.
+Since the 2.0, Guile's architecture supports compiling any language to its core virtual machine bytecode, and Scheme is just one of the supported languages.
-Other supported languages are
-Emacs Lisp, ECMAScript (commonly known as Javascript) and Brainfuck, and work is under discussion for Lua, Ruby and Python.
+Other supported languages are Emacs Lisp, ECMAScript (commonly known as Javascript) and Brainfuck, and work is under discussion for Lua, Ruby and Python.

 ## Start and exit
 guile 的启动方式